yoyoberenguer/EPROM/README.md

 a single word.
 This value may vary for each memory type and device operation mode.
 To comply with a larger number of products, the writing pulse width will be variable to match the component programming requirement.
+As the minimal programming pulse cannot be below 95us this will give us a reference for the theorital maximum frequency that can be delivered to the EPROM to remain within its functional caracteristics.
+Based on the minimal period of 95us the maximum frequency is around 10Khz (not taking into account the propagation delays and the rise and fall times of the signals) for the chip SMT27C256. with a fixed time of 95us per word, the best timing for programming the SMT27C256 would be 32768 * 100us ≈ 3.2 seconds This is by far an extrapolation and to stay within a safe margin, we will use a lower frequency to take into account the rise and fall times of each signals and the various chip access time (data bus and address line)

 Considerations:
 ```
-Programming pulse must be variable and within component specification (95 - 100 us)
+Programming pulse must be adjustable and within component specification (95 - 100 us)
 ```